-The transaction price of each Share Class of the Sub-fund is determined by the manager on each business day and is based on the net asset value per share of each Share Class with an upcharge (subscription fee) or discount (redemption fee) to cover the costs of purchase and sale of 'physical' investments.
-The subscription and redemption fee is for the protection of existing shareholders of the Sub-fund and is beneficial to the Sub-fund.
+The transaction price of each share class of the Fund is determined by the manager on every trading day and is based on the net asset value per share of each share class with an upcharge (subscription fee) or discount (redemption fee) to cover the costs of purchase and sale of 'physical' investments.
+The subscription and redemption fee is for the protection of existing shareholders of the Fund and is beneficial to the Fund.
 When no transaction has taken place on a business day, the transaction price is equal to the net asset value per share.